 - Address: 4 Yawkey Way, Boston

-* Country: United States
+- Country: United States

-* Capacity: 37,000
+- Capacity: 37,000

-* Opened: 20 April 1912
+- Opened: 20 April 1912

 - Main use: Baseball

-* Tenants: Boston Red Sox (Baseball)
+- Tenants: Boston Red Sox (baseball)

 Extra stadium info – Fenway Park

-In 1968, the Fenway Park was one of the venues for the inaugural North American Soccer League season.
-The dissolved Boston Beacons used the stadium for their home games in their only NASL season, in which they finished below the Atlanta Chiefs, the Washington Whips, the New York Generals and the Baltimore Bays.
+In 1968, the stadium named Fenway Park was one of the venues for the inaugural edition of the North American Soccer League.
+The former football club named Boston Beacons used the stadium for home games in their only NASL season, in which they finished below the Atlanta Chiefs, the Washington Whips, the New York Generals and the Baltimore Bays.
 The Atlanta Chiefs from Georgia won the North American Soccer League in 1968.